 In order to qualify as a suitable otoplasty candidate, you should be in good general health and free of any serious medical conditions that could increase the surgical risks.

 Otoplasty is common among adults and young children (starting at age 5) who are embarrassed by the way their ears look.
 For his youngest patients, Dr. Abdullah prefers to wait until their ears have reached their full size (usually around age 5 or 6).
-Otoplasty can save a child from years of merciless teasing and bullying about the appearance of their ears.
+Otoplasty can save a child from years of merciless teasing and bully about the appearance of their ears.
 Contact Arviv Plastic Surgery to get an Otoplasty (Ear Surgery) in Tampa, FL.

 Otoplasty is performed on an outpatient basis with anesthesia.